Qianball

 The game is played by placing the ball bag 2.1 metres from the net in the so-called Qianball point.
 The end of the rubber band is attached to the turning rings or the floor embedded hook.

 The players are positioned on the same side of the net as in squash and they take turns to serve 2 consecutive serves before changing sides.
 The game is decided in three sets to 15, playing with a running score.
 The ball may not touch the ground in the player zone or the opposing player will score a point, and may only touch the ground once in the ball zone.

-Denmark was the first country in Europe where Qianball came to from China.
-In Denmark the game is organised under KFUM (Danish branch of YMCA sport).
-In China there are roughly one million players.